elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 * Other databases such as [GenBank](https://www.ncbi.nlm.nih.gov/genbank/) and the [DNA Data Bank of Japan (DDBJ)](https://www.ddbj.nig.ac.jp/index-e.html) also cater for sequence information.

-## Design: Syntethic parts - Existing data, metadata collection and publication
+## Design: Synthetic parts - Existing data, metadata collection and publication

 ### Description
-Approriate and detailed description of the systethic parts design is critical for reproducibility.
+Appropriate and detailed description of the synthetic parts design is critical for reproducibility.
 It is important to consider how to record metadata at each point in the design process in a standard way, so that it can be clear to others and reproducible.

 ### Considerations
 * Format of designs may vary depending on the application, whether this be at the sequence level or an entire system.